 VII.
 DESCRIPTION OF SERVICE ACTIVITIES

 Service includes contributions to the university (including college, school, and department), to one's profession, and to the community at large through public service and outreach.
+Service may also include participation in activities relating to promotion of diversity, equity, accessibility, and inclusion (DEAI) as well as outreach to secondary schools in pursuit of UNH’s public service missions.

 Service to the university refers to activities undertaken by the clinical faculty member in the academic unit (and/or program option), school, college, university, or the University System of New Hampshire.
 Activities may include advising undergraduate or graduate students, serving on undergraduate and graduate committees, or other program, department, school, college, or university committees, or serving on councils or commissions.